terraform-aws-modules/terraform-aws-eks/README.md

   - [Self Managed Node Group](https://docs.aws.amazon.com/eks/latest/userguide/worker.html)
   - [Fargate Profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html)
 - Support for custom AMI, custom launch template, and custom user data
-- Support for Amazon Linux 2 EKS Optmized AMI and Bottlerocket nodes
+- Support for Amazon Linux 2 EKS Optimized AMI and Bottlerocket nodes
   - Windows based node support is limited to a default user data template that is provided due to the lack of Windows support and manual steps required to provision Windows based EKS nodes
-- Module security group creation, bring your own security groups, as well as adding additiona security group rules to the module created security groups
+- Support for module created security group, bring your own security groups, as well as adding additional security group rules to the module created security group(s)
 - Support for providing maps of node groups/Fargate profiles to the cluster module definition or use separate node group/Fargate profile sub-modules
 - Provisions to provide node group/Fargate profile "default" settings - useful for when creating multiple node groups/Fargate profiles where you want to set a common set of configurations once, and then individual control only select features